mcglasp/the-singing-people/readme.md

 - **Copied all CSS and HTML code to Jigsaw/W3 Schools CSS and HTML validators.** This returned warnings relating to the comments used in my HTML code ('The document is not mappable to XML 1.0 due to two consecutive hyphens in a comment.'), so these were altered.
 I should note that I had used this tool throughout development to correct errors and warnings to avoid replicating them throughout the site.
 - On the mobile version a hamburger icon is used to toggle the navigation links.
 I added some code to automatically collapse this once the user has clicked, otherwise it obscured the content.
 - Manually **checked all images to ensure they are displaying at an appropriate resolution** and maintaining the correct aspect ratio, which they were.
 - Checked that all **internal links** jumped to appropriate positions, and that they worked.
 The section headings were obscured by the collapsed, fixed navbar.
 I added some ‘hidden’ divs to anchor the links to more appropriate places.
+When testing on an actual iOS device, unusual behaviour was found with the anchor tags.
+See 'Existing Bugs' below for more information.
 - Ensured that **external links open to a new tab** and land on the correct URL.
 I found that my Instagram Fontawesome icon was actually directing to Twitter.
 This has been corrected.
 - Tested CSS/Javascript navbar transition across several browsers.
 I found that, regardless of the browser used, if I stopped scrolling at a very specific point, the navbar jumped continuously between two states.
 As this is a very minor design issue, and does not affect functionality, I will investigate this further during future development and when my Javascript skills are improved.